-With producer Donald Ross Skinner (Julian Cope, Prolapse, Salad, Cud etc) at the helm the DCs delivered their début album, the corking kitchen-sink drama ’Six Against Eight‘ after camping inside the famous Parr Street Studios in Liverpool where they had been invited to record by legendary Echo & The Bunnymen guitarist Will Sergeant who follows the group.
+‘Six Against Eight‘ was recorded inside the famous Parr Street Studios in Liverpool – where they had been invited to record by legendary Echo & The Bunnymen guitarist Will Sergeant.

-Fardon & DC Fontana headlined the prestigious Euro YeYe festival in Gijón, Spain in August 2012 in front of a huge crowd and more dates will follow in and around the DCs’ own gigs and recordings.
+Fardon & DC Fontana headlined the prestigious Euro YeYe festival in Gijón, Spain in August 2012 in front of many thousands & also performed four sell-out dates at Coventry’s Ricoh Arena.

-The new ‘Pentagram Man’ record features the ultra-catchy title track & rousing ‘DevilAngel‘ alongside the acid-folk beauty of ‘What Would It Take?‘, an eight-minute ambient trip-athon called ‘Sighed DC‘ and a lovely lazy acoustic jazz reworking of the group’s live favourite ‘Satisfied‘ together with a Spanish version of the title tune (‘Hombre Pentagrama‘) sung by Miri May.
+The most recent release, the ‘Pentagram Man’ record featured the title track & ‘DevilAngel‘ alongside the acid-folk beauty of ‘What Would It Take?‘, an eight-minute ambient trip-athon called ‘Sighed DC‘ and a lovely lazy acoustic jazz reworking of the group’s live favourite ‘Satisfied‘ as well as the Don Fardon vocal version of the title track.